-Mutual Fund Shareholders Typically Have Moderate Household Incomes with 19 percent of households with incomes of less than \$50,000 (Figure 6).
+The range of incomes among mutual fund-owning households reflects the fact that individuals across all income groups own mutual funds, but it also shows that households with higher incomes are more likely to own mutual funds than are lower-income households.
+In mid-2016, 66 percent of all US households with incomes of \$50,000 or more owned mutual funds, compared with 17 percent of households with incomes of less than \$50,000 (Figure 6).
 In fact, lower-income households are less likely to have any type of savings.
-The typical household with income less than \$50,000 had \$10,000 in savings and investments, while the typical household with income of \$50,000 or more held \$200,000 in savings and investments.
+The typical household with income less than \$50,000 had \$15,000 in savings and investments, while the typical household with income of \$50,000 or more held \$200,000 in savings and investments.